300000

 What node should I pick first?

-Degree: The degree of a node is the number of edges connected to it.
+Degree: The degree is a property of a node.
+It is the number of edges connected to it.
+We will distinguish between odd-degree nodes and even-degree nodes, depending on their degree.

-A graph (undirected – meaning no directions on the edges) contains an Eulerian Cycle when all of the nodes have an even (0, 2, 4, 6…) degree.
+An undirected graph contains an Eulerian Cycle when all of the nodes have an even degree (degree of 0, 2, 4, 6...).
 For these, you may select any node as your starting node and still win.
 Just keep in mind that you will have to finish on the node you started from.

-A graph contains an Eulerian Path, but not an Eulerian Cycle, when exactly two nodes have an odd (1, 3, 5, 7…) degree and all other nodes have an even degree.
-In this case, you must select a node with an odd degree as your starting node or you will not be able to win!
+A graph contains an Eulerian Path, but not an Eulerian Cycle, when exactly two nodes have an odd degree (degree of 1, 3, 5, 7...) and all other nodes have an even degree.
+In this case, you must select a node with an odd degree as your starting node or you will not be able to complete the Eulerian Path.

 Why exactly two nodes?